Jon Merrill: Personal life

 Jon is married to Jessica Merrill.
 Together, they are advocates for the LGBTQ community He spoke out against the NHL policy banning teams from wearing themed jerseys, specifically Pride Night jerseys, after several players across the league sat out of warm-ups instead of wearing the jerseys on Pride nights.
 Jon and Jessica were named "2024 Allies of the Year" for Twin Cities Pride.

+Jon and Jessica have four daughters together.